francojeferson/challenge-artificial-intelligence/PRD.md

 - Efficient handling of large and diverse datasets.
 - Use only open-source, compatible dependencies.
 - High code quality with clear documentation and comments.
+- **Active Enforcement**: Emphasis on local processing and privacy-respecting practices, ensuring that all dependencies align with open-source standards, and integrating continuous feedback and adaptation as a core part of the development workflow.

 ---